 Keeping your students healthy and safe is my priority.
 To accomplish this I need your help.
 Please notify me with any health changes throughout the year.
-Students must be fever, vomit, and diarrhea free for 72 hours before returning to school.
-Any student who presents with 2 or more COVID symptoms will also be sent home for 72 hours and/or until symptoms are improving.
+Students must be fever, vomit, and diarrhea free for 24 hours before returning to school.
 If your student has Asthma, Seizures, Diabetes, or Sting/Food Allergy their action plan needs to be updated annually with their physicians signature.
 If your student requires daily medication it must be brought to the nurses office by a parent/guardian.
 I am available during school hours, Monday-Friday.
 Please feel free to contact me at 660-671-1520.

 Vision, hearing, and spinal screenings will be done according to current Missouri Department of Health guidelines.